viam-modules/viam-mlmodelservice-triton/README.md

 ## Build and Install

-- Ensure that the NVidia Container Runtime is installed:
- - `sudo apt-get install nvidia-container`
+- Ensure that the NVidia Container Runtime is installed: `sudo apt-get install nvidia-container`.
+Note that `nvidia-container` is part of `nvidia-jetpack` so if you have Jetpack installed on the board, you probably already have this.
+But it is worth running the above command to make sure!

 - Clone this repository to any location on the system where you intend to run inference.

 - Build the docker image `docker build . -t viam-mlmodelservice-triton -f etc/docker/Dockerfile.triton-jetpack-focal`
+    - NOTE: When this module is available in the module registry, this step will be unncessary.
     - NOTE: The image name currently *must* be `viam-mlmodelservice-triton`.
 This restriction will be lifted in the future once the Docker image is published to [GHCR](https://ghcr.io).

- - NOTE: When this module is available in the module registry, this step will be unncessary.

 ## Registering the Module with a Robot